 The good news is that more restaurants open each week, and hopefully by this holiday season, most will have reopened.
 Additionally, almost every dining spot at Disney Springs has already reopened.
 Due to the shorter park hours, it’s easy to do dinner at Disney Springs–or even off-site (we highly recommend 4 Rivers Smokehouse but the newly-renovated and reopened All Star McDonald’s at Walt Disney World is a convenient pick).

-As far as Walt Disney World planning sites go, we’re fairly laid back when it comes to itineraries.
-We do not believe in planning binders or spreadsheets, and our own trips have a great degree of spontaneity.
-Nevertheless, our normal guide offers the following words of caution: “we strongly recommend first-time visitors do not ‘wing it’ for your daily itinerary.
+Regardless of whether you use our itineraries or not (and you really should!), we strongly recommend first-time visitors do not ‘wing it’ for your daily itinerary.
 You don’t need to plan every movement so that there’s no spontaneity in your trip, just make sure you have at least a loose plan of what you’re going to do.”